infinum/ios-handbook/Project flow/Custom xcconfigs.md

 // Product Name
 //
 // This is the basename of the generated product.

 PRODUCT_NAME = $(TARGET_NAME)
 ```

-- we will leverage this to make our project settings cleaner and easier to understand
+- We will leverage this to make our project settings cleaner and easier to understand

 ### Build targets

-- use when dealing with a template app, for example.
+- Use when dealing with a template app, for example.
 One target for every vendor.
 	- can have separate assets
 	- a whole new project, except code, can be shared between targets more easily

 ### Build configurations

-- use when we need to fine-tune certificates, third-party SDK keys, versioning APIs...
+- Use when we need to fine-tune certificates, third-party SDK keys, versioning APIs...

 ### User-defined keys